Prayer for deliverance from evil men

 The general idea of the psalm is, that the poor, the persecuted, the afflicted, if righteous, shall enjoy the favor and protection of God.
 God is on their side, and not on the side of the wicked who oppress them.
 But then, people “should be righteous” in order that they may find the favor of God and dwell with him.
 There is no reason why a “poor” wicked man should enjoy the favor of God any more than why a “rich” wicked man should.
 It is not poverty or riches that commend us to God.
 It is faith, and holiness, and love, and obedience, in the condition of life in which we are placed.
 Be it in a cottage or a palace.

 In the last verse, we saw an assurance of all the wonderful care and protection God shows.
 Now in this verse we see the statement that surely we would praise Him for it.
 Those who have been put in right standing with God, (the righteous), should praise the Lord for the free gift of salvation.
 We know that there will come a time when the upright shall dwell in heaven near the throne of God with Jesus.
 This is saying, that even now, we can be in the presence of God.
 We read in these lessons that He is omnipresent.
-Even though He is heaven on the throne, He is right here with us as well.
+Even though He is in Heaven on the throne, He is right here with us as well.
 The upright, not only feel His presence once in a while, but we are surrounded by His presence all the time.
 His name is above all names.
 We can do no less than to thank Him with everything within us.

 Psalm 140 Questions